vaiveful/data_visualisation_looker_studio/README.md

-This repository includes files for the Module 3 Assignment of IBM Data Analyst course on Coursera.
+This repository includes output files for the Module 3 Assignment of IBM Data Analyst course on Coursera.

 The assignment consisted of two parts:
 1. Data visualisation in Excel by creating Pivot Charts.